dainst/idai-field/desktop/src/manual/manual.en.md

 ## Synchronization

 In order to collaborate on a single project, data can be synchronized between multiple Field Desktop installations on different computers.
 This means that changes (new resources, deleted resources or editings of existing resources as well as added or deleted images) coming from an Field Desktop application running on another machine will be transferred automatically to the local database and vice versa.
 This enables all participants to work simultaneously with the latest state of the project.
 Synchronization works both via the internet or via a local network.
 You can still continue working on a project while offline – in that case the databases will be synchronized as soon as the network connection is established again.

-Please make sure to fill in the field **Editor name** before setting up the configuration.

 ### Download project